Frenchie's Bistro & Brewery, Rosebery

-Rosebery’s Cannery complex is finally bringing in some real weight, expanding after dark dining options in what can be somewhat of a suburban ghost town once the sun goes down.
-With The Parlour Group (Riley St Garage & Surly’s) soon to open Stanton & Co in October, Frenchies have now opened their doors as first late night eatery in the undercover indoor market space of Saporium.
+Rosebery’s Cannery complex is finally bringing in some real weight, expanding the after-dark dining options in what can be somewhat of a suburban ghost town once the sun goes down.
+With The Parlour Group (Riley St Garage & Surly’s) soon to open Stanton & Co in October, Frenchies have now opened their doors as first nighttime eatery in the undercover indoor market space of Saporium.

 With a balanced scorecard, the two owners, Vincent de Soyres and Thomas Cauquil split their expertise between the kitchen and on-site brewery.
 De Soyres has been brewing in Australian operations across the last six years, initially exposed years earlier in Lyon.
 Cauquil’s apprenticeship started in Michelin-starred establishments in Spain & of course, France, well before landing down South, with the pair meeting in hospitality school in France more than ten years ago.